vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add tags
+1. User requests to add tag
 2. User keys in the tag to add to the collection of tags
 3. JobFestGo adds the tag